-Up to 1958 the incidence of stillbirths and miscarriages in the exposed Rongelap women was more than twice the rate of unexposed Marshallese women.
+Up to 1958 the incidence of stillbirths and miscairiages in the excosed Roncelap women was more Marshallese women.

-In 1961, a Brookhaven National Laboratory report (prepared for the AEC) showed that after the exposed Rongelap people returned to their isand in 1957 their body burden of radioactivity rapidly increased.
+In 1961, a Brookhaven National Laboratory report (prepared for the XEC) showed that after the exposed Rongelap people returned to their isand in 1957 their body burden of radioactivity rapidly increased.
 In 1961 their body levels of radioactive cesium had risen 60-fold, zinc rose 8-fold and strontium-90 rose 6-fold.